Grant Applications Available Now Through March 31, 2014

-The Carter Malone Group (CMG) worked with The National Civil Rights Museum’s Communications team to develop and implement an integrated marketing communications strategy for the grand re-opening of the National Civil Rights Museum February 1 – March 4, 2014.
+The Carter Malone Group, LLC (CMG) worked with The National Civil Rights Museum’s (NCRM) Communications team to develop and implement an integrated marketing communications strategy for the grand re-opening of the museum February 1 – March 4, 2014.

 CMG was responsible for: concept, development, execution, marketing and public relations.
 There were a number of events associated with the re-opening that CMG was responsible for that included: the NCRM Drop the Mic Poetry Slam; the 50th Anniversary of the Civil Rights Act; the Breaking of the Chains Grand Re-opening Ceremony and Community Day.

-CMG accomplished the defined goals of the plan: to increase national awareness; reintroduce The National Civil Rights Museum to target audiences through an integrated marketing communications; and, develop special events to increase museum memberships; and, recruiting and retaining corporate partners.
+CMG accomplished the defined goals of the plan: to increase national awareness; reintroduce the NCRM to target audiences through an integrated marketing communications; develop special events to increase museum memberships; and recruit and retain corporate partners.

-Our earned broadcast, print and online placements returned more than 900 placements on major network affiliates (ABC, CBS, FOX, NBC) and other national and local networks for a promotional value that exceeded $1.3 million.
+The earned broadcast, print and online placements returned more than 900 placements on major network affiliates (ABC, CBS, FOX, and NBC) and other national and local networks for a promotional value that exceeded $1.3 million.